ride recap - This past ride - the 31st Annual

 more pictures from that ride can be seen here.

-A few days later a group of riders left out of Bridgeport Led by Ike moore, org Prez, on thursday morning for the annual ride to cherokee.
-Just before arriving in cherokee the rain started to fall. the rain was a bit heavy at first but then tapered off and finally stopped after a few hours.
-Some of the gathering group stayed at the coolwaters motel, run by ned, a native american and long time supporter of the ride.
-And some stayed at the Rolling Hills lodge. the two groups met up at the Cherokee fairgrounds and departed for historic Ross's landing on friday morning.
+A few days later a group of riders left out of Bridgeport Led by Ike moore, org Prez, on thursday morning for the annual ride to cherokee. this year the weather could not have been better. we had sunshine and beautiful temperatures every day.
+When we pulled into cherokee in the early evening it was warm and the ride down into the town (after a day of riding through the smokey mountains) was beautiful.
+Some of the gathering group stayed at the coolwaters motel, run by our friend ned, a native american and long time supporter of the ride.
+And some stayed at the Rolling Hills lodge.

 more photos from the friday ride can be seen here.

-In the morning we headed for Spring Park to gather and begin the ride to searcy arkansas where we stayed at the la quinta for our first night on the way to tahlequah oklahoma.
-The ride took us out of alabama and on to memphis Tennessee where we stopped for lunch at the east end bar and grill.
-The grill is a favorite stop in memphis where they always treat us well. after lunch we departed for searcy being escorted out of town by no less than 18 of Memphis's finest motor patrol officers who did an incredible job of getting us on our way (despite some minor snafus).
+the 'ride after the ride' this year to wewoka had our first night's stay planned to searcy arkansas where we stayed at the la quinta .
+The ride to searcy took us out of alabama and on to memphis Tennessee where we stopped for lunch at the east end bar and grill.
+The grill is a favorite stop in memphis where they always treat us well. after lunch we departed for searcy being escorted out of town by no less than 18 of Memphis's finest motor patrol officers who did an incredible job of getting us on our way.

-our deepest and most sincere thanks to all those that particpated in the ride, especially to those that joined for the entire ride from cherokee, nc. to Tahlequah, ok. if you haven't made the entire ride with us, please consider making plans to join us next year for this most unique, inspiring, and important ride to bring remembrance to the trail of tears.
+our deepest and most sincere thanks to all those that particpated in the ride, especially to those that joined for the entire ride from cherokee, nc. to wewoka, ok. if you haven't made the entire ride with us, please consider making plans to join us next year for this most unique, inspiring, and important ride to bring remembrance to the trail of tears.

 whether it rains or shines the annual trail of tears commemorative ride goes on. and those that ride it are fulfilling a 'duty' to insure that this event in history is remembered and that its remembrance will serve to provide perspective, reconciliation, and direction for our future.